-Following programmes are being implemented in the State including Tribal Areas :
+Following programmes are being implemented in the State including Tribal Areas:

-1. Himachal State Wide Area Network (HIMSWAN)

-The State Wide Area Network (SWAN) scheme is one of the Core infrastructure Projects.
+1. Himachal State Wide Area Network (HIMSWAN) : The State Wide Area Network (SWAN) scheme is one of the Core infrastructure Projects.
 The objective of the project is to create a secure close user group (CUG) Government network for the purpose of delivery of Government to Government (G2G) and Government to Citizen (G2C) services.

-Status of HIMSWAN : Total 132 Points of Presence (POPs) have been established and status of POPs is as follows :
+Status of HIMSWAN: Points of Presence (POPs) have been established and status of POPs is as follows:

-- 132 POPs are operational. - Till date 1350 Government offices across the State are connected through this network - Third party Audit Agency (TPA) is monitoring the Service Level being adhered to by HIMSWAN operator.
+- 132 POPs are operational. - Till date 1860 Government offices across the State are connected through this network - M/S Orange Business Services has been appointed as HIMSWAN Operator for 3 years. - Third party Audit Agency (TPA) is monitoring the Service Level being adhered to by HIMSWAN operator.

-2. State Data Centre (SDC)
+2. Himachal Pradesh State Data Centre (HPSDC)

-Under National e-Governance Plan (NeGP), State Data Center (SDC) has been identified as one of the core supporting components to consolidate services, applications and infrastructure to provide efficient electronic delivery of Government to Government (G2G), Government to Citizen (G2C) and Government of Business (G2B) services.
-These services can be rendered through common delivery platform seamlessly supported by core connectivity infrastructure such as State Wide Area Network (HIMSWAN) and
+Under National e-Governance Plan (NeGP), Department of Information Technology (DIT) has commissioned the Himachal Pradesh State Data Center (HPSDC) on 30.05.2016 as one of the core supporting components to consolidate services, applications and infrastructure to provide efficient electronic delivery of Government to Government (G2G), Government to Citizen (G2C) and Government of Business (G2B) services and to create common infrastructure for State Government Offices.
+Department of Electronics & Information Technology (DeitY), Govt. of India (GOI) is supporting the cost of establishment, operation and maintenance of State data Centre (SDC) for a period of five years on 80:20 basis.
+Achievements made regarding setting up SDC are as under :-